EK303/binance_orders/README.md

 "LTCBUSD", "TRXBNB", "BNBUSDT", "TRXBUSD", "LTCUSDT", "XRPBTC", "ETHUSDT", "BTCUSDT", "TRXBTC", "BNBBUSD", "BNBBTC", "XRPBNB", "ETHBUSD", "TRXUSDT", "BTCBUSD", "ETHBTC", "XRPBUSD", "LTCBNB", "LTCBTC", "XRPUSDT",
 ```

+## Optional

+The application can easily be extended to make account management impossible without authentication and email verification.
+Therefore, the **'auth'** is left in the project to always keep this possibility.